 - Heart murmur

-Children with partial ECD, who have only a small VSD and normal valves, may not have signs or symptoms of the disorder during childhood.
+Children with partial ECD may not have signs or symptoms of the disorder during childhood.

 Tests to diagnose ECD include:

-Your doctor may prescribe medicine before surgery if the ECD has made your baby very sick.
-The medicines will help the child gain weight and strength before surgery.
-Drugs often used include:
+The medicines will help your child gain weight and strength before surgery.
+Medicines often used include:

 - Diuretics (water pills)

-- Drugs that make the heart contract more forcefully (inotropic agents), such as digoxin
+- Drugs that make the heart contract more forcefully, such as digoxin

 Surgery for a complete ECD should be done in the baby's first year of life.
 Otherwise, lung damage that may not be able to be reversed can occur.
 Babies with Down syndrome tend to develop lung disease earlier.
 Therefore, early surgery is very important for these babies.